Nette Documentation Preview

 open(string $path, string $mode): resource

-Opens file and returns resource.
+Opens a file and returns a resource handle.
 The $mode parameter works the same as the native fopen() function.
-If an error occurs, it raises the Nette\IOException exception.
+Throws a Nette\IOException on error.

 $res = FileSystem::open('/path/to/file', 'r');